 - Machine Learning and Large Scale Data Analysis

 - Programming Languages

 - Quantum Mechanics I \& II

 - IEEE Graduate Student Member

-In my spare time, I enjoy running, climbing, cycling, and visual art.
-I also pursue creative writing:
+In my spare time, I enjoy running, climbing, cycling, and making visual art.
+I also write creatively:

 - Creative nonfiction: benjamindkilleen.com/blog

 This document is available

 Last updated: March 2021